uber/rides-android-sdk/authentication/README.md

 )
 ```
 ## Forcing Login or Consent
-The auth provider accepts an optional `prompt` parameter that can be used to force the login screen or the consent screen to be presented.
+The `AuthContext` accepts an optional `prompt` parameter that can be used to force the login screen or the consent screen to be presented.

 **Note:** Login is only available for `inApp` auth destinations